-This is a guest post by Connor Grooms, who put together a great little documentary called “Spanish in a Month: A Documentary About Language Learning” (scroll down), documenting his progress learning Spanish in a month.
+This is written by Connor Grooms, founder of Baselang, who put together a great little documentary called “Spanish in a Month: A Documentary About Language Learning” (scroll down), documenting his progress learning Spanish in a month.

 Looking for the best Spanish resources?
 I’ve compiled some great ones right here.

 June 16, 10:14am

 6 days earlier

 “American Airlines flight number 923 with service from Miami to Medellín, Colombia is now boarding.”

 I walk down the aisle towards my seat.
 As I go to sit down, an older woman with big earrings and too much perfume on stops me and says something in Spanish.

 Unlike every other person on the flight, I don’t speak any.
 My stomach turns in a knot and all I can do is mutter “uhhh” and give a blank stare.
 It’s very uncomfortable.

 My first of many experiences like this one.
 “What am I getting myself into?”

 I eventually sort out that she wants me to swap seats with her daughter so she can sit with family, which I go along with.